 The teachers have been eager to share their stories and experiences.
 Dr. Comer's visit capped off a tremendous year.
 We look forward to building on our successes and continuing the momentum.

-This Article was submitted by Cynthia Savo, on Tuesday, June 26, 2012.
+This article was submitted by Cynthia Savo on June 26, 2012.